codingtony/docker-build-haproxy/README.md

 CentOS 6 based image that contains a build of HAProxy with LibreSSL

-This is a basic image containing everything to build HAProxy 1.5.x from source.
+This is a basic image containing everything to build HAProxy 1.6.x from source.

 It uses a [Gist that I wrote](https://gist.github.com/codingtony/24fab751202dff4d547c)

 I think that using Docker for creating an image to build software is very interesting since it is small, fast, reproductible and you can build without messing with your own system (installing build dependencies).

-This build is "semi-static", and it compiles against pcre 8.37 and libressl 2.2.3
+This build is "semi-static", and it compiles against pcre 8.39, libressl 2.5.0, ncurses 6.0, readline 6.3 and lua 5.3.0
 ```
         linux-vdso.so.1 =>  (0x00007fff209fe000)
         libcrypt.so.1 => /lib64/libcrypt.so.1 (0x00007ff5be82e000)